The European-style square at the gateway to King’s Cross

 Just one retail opportunity remains at Pancras Square – a 12,755 sq ft/1,185 sq m restaurant, bar and music venue at Four Pancras Square.

 This unit is located between Pancras Square, Regent’s Canal and Granary Square, with its 10,000 visitors a day.
-A new pedestrian bridge opposite the unit will link directly to the shopping destination Coal Drops Yard and Granary Square.

 The unit is over three levels, with an impressive double height main entrance and outside seating with two aspects.
 Three distinctive areas allow for an all-day offer.